 Having a comprehensive contract management system like Spendflo that provides real-time visibility into your contract portfolio can help you overcome these challenges.

 A contract procurement strategy is a comprehensive plan that outlines the approach an organization will take to acquire goods or services through contracts.
-It involves defining the organization's procurement objectives, selecting the most appropriate contract types and terms, developing a clear process for contract creation and approval, and establishing guidelines for supplier selection and management, all while aligning with the organization's overall goals and risk management strategies.
+It involves defining the organization's procurement objectives, choosing the most suitable contract types for each category of spend, selecting the most appropriate contract types and terms, developing a clear process for contract creation and approval, and establishing guidelines for supplier selection and management, all while aligning with the organization's overall goals and risk management strategies.

 The structure of a procurement contract typically includes key elements such as the scope of work, pricing and payment terms, delivery and acceptance criteria, performance standards, intellectual property rights, confidentiality and non-disclosure agreements, termination and dispute resolution procedures, and legal and regulatory compliance requirements.
-The specific structure may vary depending on the type of procurement, industry, and organizational needs, but it should be designed to clearly define the rights, obligations, and expectations of both parties involved.
+The specific structure may vary depending on the type of procurement, industry, and organizational needs, and often reflects the contract type - for example, performance-based contracts include KPIs, while cost-reimbursement contracts require detailed cost tracking.
+It should be designed to clearly define the rights, obligations, and expectations of both parties involved.